 Regular readers will be aware that I’m working on something of a bucket list as I bid farewell to my 20s.
 On the 9th of each month – or thereabouts – I check in on…View Post

-Photo by Dustin Rabin Photography I went through this phase of listening to a lot of Canadian indie, influenced mostly by the likes of the Weakerthans and the entire Broken Social Scene collective.
-There’s something…View Post
+Photo by Dustin Rabin Photography I went through this phase of listening to a lot of Canadian indie, viagra 60mg influenced mostly by the likes of the Weakerthans and the entire Broken Social Scene collective.…View Post

-Surprisingly to nobody, in the end I couldn’t steer clear of the “best of the decade” chat that is dominating the blogosphere at the moment.
-Last time around, of course, there wasn’t a “blogosphere” –…View Post
+Surprisingly to nobody, visit this site in the end I couldn’t steer clear of the “best of the decade” chat that is dominating the blogosphere at the moment.
+Last time around, look of course, there…View Post

-If I was wanting to change the subject to something more cheerful, it really doesn’t get any better than wandering round the most amazing sweetie shop in Glasgow with my good friend Sarah – something…View Post
+If I was wanting to change the subject to something more cheerful, page it really doesn’t get any better than wandering round the most amazing sweetie shop in Glasgow with my good friend Sarah –…View Post